hl7au/au-fhir-ps/input/pagecontent/uc-interstate.md

 ### Use Case Description

 Jeramy Ezra Banks is a 73-year-old male.
-Jeramy is a retired schoolteacher that lives in Mossy Point, NSW, Australia.
+Jeramy is a retired schoolteacher that lives in New South Wales, Australia.
 Jeramy has chronic heart disease which was diagnosed 5 years ago and Jeramy's usual GP is Dr Abe Lowe.
 Comfortable with basic technology, Jeramy uses a smartphone app to manage his healthcare records.

 Jeramy travels interstate to Queensland for a holiday to visit his daughter.
 Jeramy checks that his patient summary has been updated by his usual GP (Dr Abe Lowe) following a recent admission to hospital prior to travelling.